-SHELAA: 508 Settlement: Haywards Heath

-Gross Site Area (ha): 1 Number of Units: 30

-Infrastructure On-site: • 30% affordable housing Financial contributions towards the provision of: • Play space • Sports facilities • Community buildings • Library • Education • Sustainable Transport Provision of: • Sustainable transport measures • Green infrastructure to neighbouring
+SHELAA: 508 Settlement: Haywards Heath Gross Site Area (ha): 1 Number of dwellings: 30 Infrastructure On-site: 30% affordable horized provision of: Play space Sports facilities Community building Library Education Sustainable Transparent provision of: ngs port oort measures are to

-Refer to Policy DPH4 which sets out the general development principles for all District Plan Housing Allocations

-- Integrate development with the site to the north (DPH9) and the wider Hurst Farm development (the Haywards Heath Neighbourhood Plan allocation) such as through the design of the site layout and by providing pedestrian and cycling connections between the developments, green infrastructure and ecological corridors. - Provide access to integrate with the wider Hurst Farm development (the Haywards Heath Neighbourhood Plan allocation). - Respect and retain the rural character of Hurstwood Lane. - Retain the trees and ground levels along Hurstwood Lane which forms the western boundary of the site. - Retain the trees on the site boundaries to provide a landscape buffer to the wider countryside. - Measures will be necessary to mitigate the impact of development on the landscape character of the surrounding area.
+- Refer to Policy DPH4 which sets out the general development principles for all District Plan Housing Allocations - Integrate development with the site to the north (DPH9) and the wider Hurst Farm development (the Haywards Heath Neighbourhood Plan allocation) such as through the design of the site layout and by providing pedestrian and cycling connections between the developments, green infrastructure and ecological corridors. - Provide access to integrate with the wider Hurst Farm development (the Haywards Heath Neighbourhood Plan allocation). - Respect and retain the rural character of Hurstwood Lane. - Retain the trees and ground levels along Hurstwood Lane which forms the western boundary of the site. - Retain the trees on the site boundaries to provide a landscape buffer to the wider countryside. - Measures will be necessary to mitigate the impact of development on the landscape character of the surrounding area.

-DPH11: Land east of Borde Hill Lane Haywards Heath
+DPH11: Land east of Borde Hill Lane, Haywards Heath